envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 ##### Kubernetes Provider
 * Uses Kubernetes-style controllers to reconcile managed Kubernetes resources.
-* Loads the Kubernetes [Infrastructure Manager](#infrastructure-manager) that uses the Kubernetes API to manage the Envoy infrastructure, e.g. CRUD Service, Deployment, etc. resources.
-* Loads the Kubernetes Service Resolver which uses the `<service_name>.<namespace>.svc.cluster.local` for SDS and builds EDS by resolving Endpoints from the Service.
+* Manages the data plane infrastructure through CRUD operations of Kubernetes resources.
+* Use Kubernetes for Service discovery.
 * Uses etcd (via Kubernetes API) to persist data.

 ##### File Provider

-* Watches files in a provided directory to manage Envoy.
+* Watches files in a directory to manage Envoy.
-* Loads the Internal [Infrastructure Manager](#infrastructure-manager) to run the Envoy process by calling internal APIs, e.g. `CreateDataPlane()`. __Note:__ A future Infrastructure Manager can be introduced for this provider, e.g.
+* Manages the data plane infrastructure by calling internal APIs, e.g. `CreateDataPlane()`.
-  Terraform, to provide a more comprehensive management solution.
-* Loads the DNS Service Resolver which uses the `gateway.envoyproxy.io/hostname: my-service.my-org.com` Service annotation to form SDS and builds EDS by resolving the `my-service.my-org.com` FQDN.
-In the future, Envoy Gateway can support additional providers for a more comprehensive non-Kubernetes service discovery solution.
+* Use DNS for Service discovery.
 * If needed, the local filesystem is used to persist data.

 #### Intermediate Representation (IR)
 This is an internal data model that user facing APIs are translated into allowing for internal services & components to be decoupled.

-#### Service Resolver
-This Service Resolver preprocesses the IR resources and resolves the services into endpoints enabling precise load-balancing and resilience policies.
-For the Kubernetes provider, a controller watches EndpointSlice resources, converting Services to Endpoints, allowing Envoy proxy to skip kube-proxy load-balancing.
-This component is tied to the configured provider.

 #### Gateway API Translator
 The Gateway API Translator translates Gateway API resources to the Intermediate Representation (IR).